Navigate to Standards Based Grades > Configurations > Standards

 NOTE: Mark Type 2 can only be used when a code is set up in the Mark Type 1 field.

-NOTE: When Mark Type 7 - Comment is attached to a standard the Standard title will not print on the report card.
+NOTE: When Mark Type 7 - Comment (Inline) is attached to a standard the Standard title will not print on the report card.
 There is a limit of 10 Comment standards/report card.

 The Include in Transcript option will save the standard, mark type and the marks the student earned into the Standards Based History (SBH) table when the Copy SBG to Standards Based History function is run.
 The Include in Transcript option is usually selected for top level standards.
 The Elementary Transcript is a report that can be generated from the data collected in the Standards Based History (SBH) table.